passas/Cloud-Computing-Applications-and-Services/1.InstallSwap_Manually/README.md

 ```

 ### Configure the database
-State where the requests shall be listened.
+State where the requests shall be listened...

 Open the following file with a bash editor.
 ```
 sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf
 ```
-Search through the following configuration, and state that this node will be responsible for listening database requests.
+Search through the following configuration, and state that this node will be responsible to listening database requests.
 ```
 bind-address            = 192.168.56.101
 ```